P01BA

 A typical diagnostic flow when this code is present.

-Scan for all DTCs; if P01B4 is also present, suspect a shared fuse or common power supply fault.
+Scan for all DTCs and freeze frame data; if the Bank 1 heater code is also present, suspect a shared fuse or common power supply fault.

-Locate and inspect the Bank 2 Sensor 1 O2 sensor connector; check for heat damage, corrosion, or broken wire.
+Locate and inspect the Bank 2 Sensor 1 O2 sensor connector for heat damage, corrosion, or a broken wire.

 Measure heater resistance across the sensor heater pins with the connector unplugged; an open reading means the sensor has failed.